Code-Wizzards/werewolf/README.md

-Werewolf
+# Werewolf Web App

-We're making an app that can replace God in the popular murderous game Werewolf, so you can play with only 7 people, or larger groups where no one particularly wants to run the game.
+We want to make an app that can replace God in the popular murderous game Werewolf, so you can play with only 7 people, or larger groups where no one particularly wants to run the game.
 Inspired by playing Werewolf on Zoom during these lockdown days.

-This is also a way for us to learn React.
+This is a side / learning project and shuffling along at a casual pace!

+***
+## Technologies, Languages and Frameworks

+JavaScript & Express (back end)
+React (front end)
+Docker

+***
+## Status

+*Incomplete*